-Our ongoing goal at Innovations Academy is to help students learn to create their lives through self-expression, compassionate connection and purposeful learning.
+Our ongoing goal at Innovations Academy is follow our mission: to help students learn to create their lives through self-expression, compassionate connection and purposeful learning.
 This primary goal is addressed in a variety of ways through our five LCAP goals.
 The three pronged mission leads us to support students social-emotionally and academically.
 We first assess students academically using multiple measures: CAASPP scores (state assessment), the Developmental Reading Assessment (DRA) and the NWEA Measure of Academic Progress (MAP) as well as a writing sample assessment and a social emotional assessment.
 The DRA and MAP are given in the first month of school, providing data for teachers who need it immediately.
 Teachers also review assessment data from previous years of continuing students.
-We assess students' social emotional health through observations, a school designed survey, data from previous years for continuing students and a social emotional observations and formative assessments.
-Once assessed we determine who is in need of academic support.
+We assess students' social emotional health through observations, a school designed survey, data from previous years for continuing students and social emotional observations and formative assessments.
+Once assessed we determine who is in need of academic support and who is in need of social-emotional support.
 Then we engage the following programs.

-For social emotional support we train all of our teachers on teambuilding, conflict resolution, solution-seeking strategies for children, self-regulation and mindfulness.
+For social emotional support we train all of our teachers on the pedagogy of social awareness skills development such as teambuilding, conflict resolution, relationship based teaching.
+We add to that self-awareness skills development such as solution-seeking strategies, growth mindset, self-regulation and mindfulness, how the brain works and levels of moral development.
+We provide time in the day and support for teachers to embed social emotional learning in their instruction.
 We also have a full time MFT intern who provides support to staff, parents and students.
-We also provide training for our MFT as needed.
-Additionally we hire teacher assistants and train them in Positive Discipline strategies for conflict resolution, self-regulation, problem solving with students and minimally invasive classroom strategies.
+Additionally, we provide training for our MFT as needed.
+Our classrooms have teacher assistants that are trained in Positive Discipline strategies for conflict resolution, self-regulation, problem solving with students and minimally invasive classroom strategies.
 Intervention groups are designed to address specific social -emotional needs.

 For academic intervention, our teachers are provided access to MAP specific interventions based on student assessments and use DRA to place children in their zone of proximal development, supporting growth in reading skills.
-Teachers are also provided coaching on a weekly basis through our assistant director who has received training in ways to direct instructional shifts for teachers, teaching strategies, providing quality feedback and accountability.
+Teachers are encouraged to use reflection as a tool for instructional improvement.
+Teachers are also provided coaching regarding teaching strategies, given quality feedback and accountability.
 Throughout the year our teachers are observed and given feedback and participate in a variety of staff development designed to improve instruction.